EleutherAI/lm-evaluation-harness/docs/task_guide.md

 When evaluating a language model, it's is not unusual to test across a number of tasks that may not be related to one another in order to assess a variety of capabilities.
 To this end, it may be combursome to have to list the set of tasks or add a new group name to each yaml of each individual task.

 To solve this, we can create a **group** yaml config.
 This is a config that contains the names of the tasks that should be included in a particular group.
 The config consists of two main keys: a `group` key which denotes the name of the group (as it would be called from the command line, e.g. `mmlu`) and a `task` key which is where we can list the tasks.
 The tasks listed in `task` are the task names that have been registered.
-A good example would be the list of tasks used to evaluate the Pythia Suite.
+A good example of a group yaml config can be found at [../lm_eval/tasks/mmlu/default/_mmlu.yaml].

 ## Configurations